j1sk1ss/CordellCompiler/docs/src/changelog/README.md

 }
 ```

-This version was not too friendly as it now (in syntax and code style).
-Also here is program body:
+This version was not too friendly as it became now (in the terms of syntax and code style).
+Also, here is the how program's body was looks like:

 ```cplv1
 start